jnozzi/cocoadev.com/markdown/StackTraces.md

 It seems to work nicely as far as I can see so far (and it works on 10.4 and possibly 10.3 as well as 10.5)

-You need to grab all of the files in the /mac directory and then include mac_backtrace.h in your code. http://goo.gl/General/OeSCu
+You need to grab all of the files in the /mac directory and then include mac_backtrace.h in your code. http://goo.gl/OeSCu

-The function to call is General/PrintBacktrace
+The function to call is PrintBacktrace

 ----